What budget should you plan for a trip to Guadeloupe?

 5 - Activities and leisure budget

-This is a rather special area as it depends on how you see your holiday.
-Personally, we don’t necessarily like to pay for activities when we travel as a family.
-Even if we do a bit.
+This category is highly personal because it depends on the kind of vacation you want.
+As a family, we do not usually spend heavily on paid activities, although we still book a few.
 For Guadeloupe, it’s the same as for accommodation: there’s something to suit every taste and budget.

 Free activities

 Of course, Guadeloupe will delight lovers of outdoor activities.
 You don’t have to spend an exorbitant amount of money on paid outdoor activities to discover Guadeloupe, and you can limit your budget if you wish.
 Free activities include hiking, both in the lush forests of Basse-Terre and on the cliffs of Grande-Terre.
-Guadeloupe’s National Park is a wonder to behold, and it goes without saying that you’ll be thrilled by its rainforests!
+Guadeloupe National Park is a wonderful place to explore, especially if you love rainforests.
 It’s a nature lover’s paradise, with the Soufrière volcano, Carbet Falls and Bassin Bleu to name but a few.

 Other activities that don’t cost much include snorkeling in the sea, where you can discover the underwater world with your own mask, fins and snorkel.
-Swimming and having fun in the turquoise waters of the lagoon isn’t too expensive either, haha!
+Swimming and enjoying the lagoon’s turquoise water will not cost you anything either, haha!
 For rum and sugar cane lovers, visits to the distilleries are often free.

 Paid activities

 We’ve put together a whole article on all the activities you need to enjoy while staying in Guadeloupe!
-Don’t hesitate to come and find what you are looking for!
+Take a look and find the experiences that suit you.

 Here are some examples of paid activities: